Murphy, Idaho: Climate

 According to the Köppen climate classification, Murphy has a cold semi arid climate (BSk).

 Airstrip

 Murphy's airstrip is situated immediately northeast of the community, without a control tower.
 Its 2500 ft asphalt runway is oriented NW-SE (12/30), parallel with State Highway 78.
 The elevation drops 60 ft in the northwest (30) direction, from 2,855 to 2,795 feet.

+Education

+The school district is Melba Joint School District 136.